I’ve never been very good at saying goodbye.

 My last Facebook message to Paul dealt with a story that bothered me for years – the bugging of the Asia Pacific Economic Conference in Seattle in 1997.
 We had a source who claimed to have participated in bugging the conference with the help of the FBI and NSA.
 I flew to Seattle and ended up in a high-speed chase with the source who appeared paranoid about someone following him.
 He took me to a boat in the middle of the sea where he felt comfortable in detailing the bugging operation.
 When I returned to my hotel at 2 a.m.
 ET, I got a call from Paul – lecturing me on the fact I didn’t check in with him.

 I told him I didn’t think I should wake him.
 He told me that was my first mistake.
 Paul said my safety was the number-one concern.
 Always check in.
 (Years later when I sent reporters to Katrina as an editor at The Examiner – I told them they had to call me no matter what time.)
 I told Paul about the source and couldn’t vouch for his credibility because this was the first I met him.
-Paul then did a background check on the source.
+Paul then did a background check on the source and called his sources.
 And said he was legit.
 Go with the story, he said.
 And we will “lawyer it up,” which meant give it to the attorneys before we publish the piece – a standard practice for most of my stories.

 I came back and wrote the story and the FBI and NSA slammed the story.
 The NSA doesn’t spy on allies, officials told us.
 I was wondering if I blew it.
 The NSA and FBI, and the White House were quite upset.
 Others, however supported our story.
 The story was mentioned in a book called, “Inside The Oval Office: The White House Tapes from FDR to Clinton,” and records about our investigation appeared in an FBI file on Insight magazine.
 Our story triggered an FBI probe, which never went anywhere.
 But for years I lived wondering if we were duped by a paranoid source who had an axe to grind and made up an unbelievable tale about NSA spying on allies.